capactio/capact/docs/tutorial/content-creation/README.md

 This can take a few minutes.
 We disabled the populator sidecar in OCH public, as we will populate the data from our local repository using the populator.

+> You can read more about the populator, how to compile and use it, in this [README](../../../cmd/populator/README.md).

 To populate the data, you will need to first setup port-forwarding to the Neo4j database service:
 ```
 kubectl port-forward -n neo4j svc/neo4j-neo4j 7474 7687